Group fairness in dynamic refugee assignment: Introduction

-Equipped with our framework for reasoning about group fairness in the dynamic refugee resettlement setting, we perform a numerical analysis of how well existing approaches fare with respect to different fairness criteria (Section \ref{sec:emp-fairness-algos}).
+\paragraph{Our algorithms.} Equipped with our framework for reasoning about group fairness in the dynamic refugee resettlement setting, we perform a numerical analysis of how well existing approaches fare with respect to different fairness criteria (Section \ref{sec:emp-fairness-algos}).
 We analyze data from two partner organizations in the US and the Netherlands and show that a natural Bid Price Control (\textsc{BP}), similar to \cite{ahani2021dynamic}, can create frequent \emph{unfair} group outcomes, when considering various fairness criteria considered in the literature.
 We also show that this is not simply a result of \textsc{BP}, but also occurs with a clairvoyant control that has advance knowledge of arrivals and assigns them optimally.
-Additionally, we show that a random assignment algorithm (a proxy for status quo procedures in the absence of optimization \cite{bansak2018improving}) yields outcomes that are inefficient in terms of total employment and routinely fails to achieve group fairness according to the rules considered.
+Additionally, we show that a random assignment algorithm (a proxy for status quo procedures in the absence of optimization \cite{bansak2018improving}) yields outcomes that are inefficient in terms of total employment and routinely fails to achieve group fairness according to the rules considered.\footnote{One might intuitively think of random assignment as being fair \emph{a priori}.
+However, recall that we are concerned with ex-post fairness rather than ex-ante fairness or fairness in expectation.}

-Motivated by the finding that existing approaches can lead to unfair assignments on real data, we develop two algorithms with provable guarantees that hold for \emph{any} ex-post feasible fairness rule.